-Bo Jameson was about six two, lean and rugged with sandy hair and intense blue eyes - didn't smile much.
 Rob and I, each a little over six feet, could pass for brothers although he had nine years on me.
 We brought the humor and wise cracks to the team and we both kept short cropped brown hair and beards.
+Rob, A Master Chief Petty Officer with eighteen years experience in the Navy, eleven as a SEAL, came from a small farming community in central California.
+He had finished his degree in Language Arts at Cal State via Navy sponsored correspondence courses but decided he didn't want to do the officer thing.
+I bug him about that more often than I should.
+He's smarter and more capable than most Navy Lieutenants I know.

-I'm Sam McKensie; engineer, test pilot, hornet driver, Navy SEAL and devoted husband to my wife Ashleigh, a former pursuit instructor /pilot flying disguised F-5E Tiger IIs and F/A-18 Hornets at the Navy Fighter Weapons School called Top Gun.
+I'm Sam McKensie; engineer, test pilot, hornet driver, Navy SEAL and devoted husband to my wife Ashleigh, a former pursuit/instructor pilot flying disguised F-5Es and F/A-18 Hornets at the Navy's Fighter Weapons School known as 'Top Gun' at Miramar NAS, California.